 - Compatibility with WordPress version 6.1

-- Added RSA algo support with common keys
+- Added RSA algorithm support with common keys

 - Authorize endpoint fix